-Condor is committed to working consultatively and co-operatively within the communities in which it operates, which include local subsistence farmers and pastoralists and firmly believes that future mining operations should be to the benefit of all.
-To this end, Condor personnel participate in cultural awareness programmes and have forged close ties with landholders and maintain a constructive dialogue with the Department of Environment and local community representatives.
-Condor is also a sponsor of many community development and aid programs currently in place including the provision of clean water through drilling water wells, tree planting, the supply of school books and training of locals in both technical and non technical skills to assist their personal development.
+Condor is committed to working consultatively and co-operatively within the communities in which it operates, which include local subsistence farmers and pastoralists, and firmly believes that future mining operations should be to the benefit of all.
+To this end, Condor personnel participate in cultural awareness programmes and have forged close ties with landholders and maintain a constructive dialogue with MARENA and local community representatives.
+Condor is also a sponsor of many community development and aid programs currently in place including the provision of clean water, tree planting, the supply of school books and training of members of local communities in both technical and non-technical skills to assist their personal development.